Terms of service.

 02Your account

 You need an email address to create an account.
 You must be at least eighteen years old.
-One person, one account.
+Each account belongs to one person; please don’t share login details or pretend to be someone else.
 Keep your password to yourself.

 If someone else uses your account because you left it signed in on a shared computer, that is your responsibility, not ours.
 Sign out when you are done.